usmanovs/Salesforce-Interview-Handbook/README.md

 ### Supporting

-Many hours of hard work have gone into this project.
-Your support will be very appreciated!
+Thousands of hours of hard work have gone into this project.
+Your support will be much appreciated and give us strength to keep improving it!

 <a href="https://www.buymeacoffee.com/seyitbek" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>